Add the following code to your project's shard.yml under:

 data = "Hello World!" # Bob is the recipient bob = Sodium::CryptoBox::SecretKey.new # Encrypt a message for Bob using his public key encrypted = bob.public_key.encrypt data # Decrypt the message using Bob's secret key decrypted = bob.decrypt encrypted String.new(decrypted) # => "Hello World!"

 message = "Hello World!" secret_key = Sodium::Sign::SecretKey.new # Sign the message signature = secret_key.sign_detached message # Send secret_key.public_key to the recipient # On the recipient public_key = Sodium::Sign::PublicKey.new key_bytes # raises Sodium::Error::VerificationFailed on failure. public_key.verify_detached message, signature

-key = Sodium::SecretKey.new message = "foobar" encrypted, nonce = key.encrypt message # On the other side. key = Sodium::SecretKey.new key message = key.decrypt encrypted, nonce
+box = Sodium::SecretBox.new message = "foobar" encrypted, nonce = box.encrypt message # On the other side. box = Sodium::SecretKey.new key message = box.decrypt encrypted, nonce: nonce

 kdf = Sodium::Kdf.new # kdf.derive(8_byte_context, subkey_id, subkey_size) subkey1 = kdf.derive "context1", 0, 16 subkey2 = kdf.derive "context1", 1, 16 subkey3 = kdf.derive "context2", 0, 32 subkey4 = kdf.derive "context2", 1, 64